 Sec.
 9. All teams receiving berths to National or World Tournaments must play in their home state's State Tournament, provided such a State Tournament is held.
 Failure to play in the State Tournament, if held, will result in forfeiture of the National or World berth.
 This section is considered as optional.
 A State Director has the option of using or not using this regulation.
-Teams may be exempt from participating in the State Tournament with written permission from the appropriate Executive Vice President or Vice President.
+Teams may be exempt from participating in the State Tournament with written permission from the appropriate Executive Vice President or the Chairman of the National Slow Pitch Committee.

 Sec.
 10. All entry forms and team rosters of teams entering National or World Tournaments must be approved by applicable State Directors.
-If a state does not have a State Director, then such approval can be given by the Vice President.
+If a state does not have a State Director, then such approval can be given by the Chairman of the National Slow Pitch Committee.